MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow can lead to hormonal disruptions if used improperly.
 This disruption primarily involves the potential interference of certain constituents in Yarrow with hormonal balance.
 Yarrow contains compounds like flavonoids (e.g., apigenin, luteolin), alkaloids, and sesquiterpene lactones, notably achilleine and achilleolide.
 These compounds possess bioactive properties, and while beneficial in controlled doses, excessive intake or prolonged use may interfere with the endocrine system, leading to hormonal imbalances.

-yarrow's ability to lead to hormonal disruptions can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to lead to hormonal disruptions can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Can Lead To Hormonal Disruptions](/images/achillea-millefolium-medicine-side-effects-can-lead-to-hormonal-disruptions.jpg "Yarrow Can Lead To Hormonal Disruptions")